Simon Bailey - QPM, DL President

-In 1998, he was seconded to the National Crime Squad and as Detective Inspector he was responsible for managing covert operations at a national and international level targeting serious and organised crime gangs.
+In 1998, he was seconded to the National Crime Squad managing covert operations at a national and international level targeting serious and organised crime gangs.

 In 2000 he was further seconded to the Rosemary Nelson murder investigation based in Northern Ireland working there for three years before returning to Norfolk as Detective Superintendent leading the intelligence directorate.

 In December 2005 Simon Bailey was promoted to the rank of Detective Chief Superintendent and became Head of Crime managing specialist crime and operations resources.